ianmcnicholas/bank_tech_test/README.md

 The program will produce an error if the user attempts to deposit or withdraw a zero or negative amount.

+## Lessons Learnt ##

+* When testing for the use of the date e.g. Date.today, mock with a date different from today's date to have assurance that it is working.
+* Include a feature test file that a) runs through a whole user interactions and b) displays the acceptance criteria.

 ## Specification

 ### Requirements